Spatiotemporal Antarctic Krill lipid variability in relation to the Environment

-Antarctic Krill (Euphausia superba, hereon Krill) are a keystone species in the Southern Ocean and Antarctic ecosystems which most of the marine predators in the region consume due to their high lipid (oil) content.
+Antarctic Krill (Euphausia superba) are a keystone species in the Southern Ocean and Antarctic ecosystems which most of the marine predators in the region consume due to their high lipid (oil) content.
 Krill oil started to be commercially harvested over the last two decades and the trend of commercial krill fishing operators wishing to expand into this niche is growing.
 The international krill fishery is governed by the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) which uses an ecosystem based management approach and is currently a world leader in sustainable fishing practices.
-CCAMLR currently sets krill fishing catch limits based on ecosystem models that do not include climate change scenarios as there is insufficient data to include into the models, such as biomass estimates and recruitment levels annually.
+CCAMLR currently sets krill fishing catch limits based on ecosystem models that do not include climate change scenarios as there is insufficient data to include into the models.
 Knowing whether the krill fishery will be sustainable into the future and if it will have a negative impact on the Antarctic ecosystem is paramount to managing the krill fishery correctly now and into the future.
-My research will look at seasonal and spatial lipid level changes in krill and these will then be used in an EcoSpace model which will look at varying climate scenarios.
+My research will look at spatiotemporal changes in krill lipids and combine regional scale differences in krill diet and the use of satellite data to better understand how krill diet, lipids and omega 3’s will vary under different climate scenarios.

 Dr Patti Virtue